ShobitSuman/Induction-Program/README.md

   Shared his vision for the students and encouraged them to pursue learning, innovation, and holistic growth during their time at the institution.

 ### Guests of Honour
-The event was graced by special guests who brought valuable perspectives:

 - **Shri Ravindra Garg,** Chief Engineer, Municipal Corporation, Ludhiana
   Spoke about civic responsibility and the importance of applying technical knowledge for the public good.